Reading Progress:

 Patience or forbearance is to have an undisturbed mind.
 This means that when you meet with persons or situations that you would rather avoid or bring anger to you, you can remain calm.
 This doesn’t mean suppressing or stubbornly holding in these feelings but remaining unattached to the anger or upset.

 This doesn’t mean that you never experience anger.
-Instead, anger is a passing experience in which you are aware of its arrival and can quickly release it, rather than grasping on to it as a solidly existing thing.
+Instead, you are aware of its arrival and can quickly release it, rather than grasping on to it as a solidly existing thing.
 Again, the mind is the most important factor, not the action.

 Joyful Effort or diligence means to feel enthusiastic about these wholesome pursuits.
 There’s a difference between being stubbornly persistent about things and being genuinely joyful and enthusiastic about doing them.
 Our goal is the latter.
 This serves as the main antidote to laziness, which means to lack that enthusiasm towards these wholesome aspects of our spiritual growth.